Zyzle/zyzle.github.io/content/blog/2022-10-23-colour-finder-3/index.md

 > **Note:** After going back and giving this a read over I realise now the majority of this post is introducing basic concepts in Rust, if you want to skip this and go [straight to the results](#measuring-the-results), feel free.

+> **Update:** I've deployed a quick and dirty demo project that will let you see the functions run against each other: [image-colours](https://zyzle.dev/image-colours).
+This may look like it's not doing anything as it can take a significant time to finish the JS side of things, you'll be able to track the process in the browser console though.

 ## Measuring the problems

 So to start with this, we'll need some numbers.
 I have some idea of where the problems in the code lie but I want to back this up with some numbers before I start making changes.